Quickstart Guide

 🚀 Just fit it

-# Declare classifier object and train the Auto-ML pipeline
+# Declare Khiops Auto-ML classifier object and fit it to the training dataset

 clf = KhiopsClassifier()